-Public Infrastructure, Environment & Sustainability Committee

-Submitting Department Community, Housing, and Human Services Department Contact Name Jennifer Cerecedes Contact Email & Phone jcerecedes@spokanecity.org 625-6055 Council Sponsor(s) CM Kinnear Select Agenda Item Type ⊠ Consent □ Discussion Time Requested: Agenda Item Name 0300 - CHHS Purchase of Furniture Summary (Background) use the Fiscal Impact box below for relevant financial information The CHHS department has been in the process of hiring staff to fill several vacant positions and the current configuration and available work stations do not meet the need.
+Public Infrastructure, Environment & Sustainability Committee ubmitting Department Community, Housing, and Human Services Department Contact Name Jennifer Cerecedes Contact Email & Phone jcerecedes@spokanecity.org 625-6055 Council Sponsor(s) CM Kinnear Select Agenda Item Type Agenda Item Name 0300 - CHHS Purchase of Furniture use the Fiscal Impact box below for relevant financial information The CHHS department has been in the process of hiring staff to fill several vacant positions and the current configuration and available work stations do not meet the need.
 This purchase will allow the department to replace outdated and broken desks along with installing modular cubicle walls to create a re-design that will provide additional workspaces to accommodate the necessary staffing levels.
-This furniture will be purchased from Contract Design Associates accessing the Omnia Partners Contract #202000622.
-Proposed Council Action Approve Purchase Approved in current year budget?
-Image: Yes in No in N/A Funding Source Image: One-time in Recurring Specify funding source: CHHS BUDGET Expense Occurrence Image: One-time in Recurring Other budget impacts: (revenue generating, match requirements, etc.) Operations Impacts (If N/A, please give a brief description as to why) What impacts would the proposal have on historically excluded communities?
+This furniture will be purchased from Contract Design Associates accessing the Omnia Partners Contract #2020000622.
+Proposed Council Action Approve Purchase Total Cost: \$104,131.29 Approved in current year budget?
+What impacts would the proposal have on historically excluded communities?
 N/A - This will not have an effect as it is a furniture purchase.
 How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
 N/A - This will not have an effect as it is a furniture purchase.
 How will data be collected regarding the effectiveness of this program, policy or product to ensure it is the right solution?
 Working with the vendor, several design models were evaluated for space and cost efficiency.
-Describe how this proposal aligns with current City Policies, including the Comprehensive Plan, Sustainability Action Plan, Capital Improvement Program, Neighborhood Master Plans, Council Resolutions, and others?
-The design features are in line with similar products purchased for other City Departments.
+Sustainability Action Plan, Capi Resolutions, and others?
+Ins with current City Policies, including the Comprehensive Plan, tal Improvement Program, Neighborhood Master Plans, Council with similar products purchased for other City Departments.